 Awards + Recognition

-Ranked Band 1 for Acquisition Finance.
-Also ranked for Corporate Finance and Project Finance.
+Ranked Band 1 for Acquisition Finance and Corporate Finance.
+Also ranked for Project Finance.

 "Gilbert + Tobin's team are one of, if not the best lawyers in the banking and finance area."

-Ranked Tier 1 for Banking and Finance and Tier 1 for Restructuring and Insolvency
+Ranked Tier 1 for Banking and Finance, Project Financing and Restructuring and Insolvency

 Ranked Tier 1 for Leveraged Finance.